drdaemos/xc5-docs/en/misc/how_do_i_submit_my_extension_to_x-cart_marketplace.md

 This article is aimed to the developers who want to submit their extensions to X-Cart marketplace.
 This process is quite straight-forward and takes only 4 steps from your wish to actual publishing of your module.

-1. Send us message at {% link "alliance@x-cart.com" mailto:alliance@x-cart.com %} and we will create you a partner account
+1. Send us message at [alliance@x-cart.com](mailto:alliance@x-cart.com) and we will create you a partner account
 2. Write the module and make sure that it is done according to our standards
 3. Upload your module to the marketplace and we will review it
 4. Create your module's page in our marketplace at [http://www.x-cart.com/extensions/addons](http://www.x-cart.com/extensions/addons)